projectara/greybus-spec/source/module_interface_lifecycles.rst

    equal interface_id and interface_cport_id.
 The tc field in the request payload shall equal zero.

-   The flags field in the request payload is :ref:`Protocol
+   The flags field in the request payload is :term:`Protocol`
-   <glossary-connection-protocol>`\-specific.
+   \-specific.

    If this Operation fails, the sequence is complete and has failed.
 Go directly to step 4.